ocoboco/cloud-config-toolkit/usage-tutorial.md

 }
 ```

-Let's execute the validation command:
+And execute the validation command:

 ```
 cct validate application-config.json
 ```

-As expected, the command ran successfully, meaning that that `application-config.json` is valid.
+As expected, the command ran successfully, meaning that `application-config.json` is valid.

-Relying on defaults is convenient.
+Defaults are convenient.
 Having the possibility to rely on schema defaults allows writing minimal application configuration files.

-However, if the consumer application would like to use `application-config.json`, it would not know what value `continent` field has.
+But there is a downside.
+If the configuration consumer would like to use `application-config.json`, it would not know what the value of `continent` (the consumer should not be concerned about schema or config management details).
 To solve this problem, let's use the export command:

 ```
 cct export -d application-config-exported.json application-config.json
 ```

-The export command uses `application-config.json` and the defaults from the schema, and generates `application-config-exported.json` that contains all the properties.
+The export command uses `application-config.json` and the defaults from the schema, then  generates `application-config-exported.json` that contains all the properties.

-Looking at `application-config-exported.json`, it now has all the properties and can be consumed by the application:
+Looking at `application-config-exported.json`, it has all the properties and can be consumed by the application:

 ```json
 {"city":"London","country":"Great Britain","continent":"Europe"}